Avenntador/IP-Address-Tracker/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML5 markup
+- JavaScript
 - CSS custom properties
 - Flexbox
-- CSS Grid
-- Mobile-first workflow
+- Desktop-first workflow

 ### What I learned

+Work with third-party libraries and integrate them into your applications.

 ### Useful resources